Kirastur/HeliumBalloon/README.md

 2. Enter "/balloon gui"
 3. Select a pet

-As a result you see a Balloon following your player
+As a result you see a balloon following your player.